this-is-tobi/docs/README.md

 # Doc generator :robot:

-This project aims to automate the construction of documents from a list of repositories.
+This project aims to automate the construction of documentation website based on a list of repositories.

 ## Explanation